 Irony may not be dead, but unfortunately, iconoclast Frank Zappa still is.
-Never afraid to take this country’s cultural, political or religious temperature -- rectally -- the late composer’s ironic, sardonic and often scatological voice is painfully missing among artists compelled to reflect on these times and climes of disposable pop stars, artist/label battles, free speech, religious zealotry, a Bush in the White House … indeed, little’s changed since his death.
+Never afraid to take this country’s cultural, political or religious temperature — rectally — the late composer’s ironic, sardonic and often scatological voice is painfully missing among artists compelled to reflect on these times and climes of disposable pop stars, artist/label battles, free speech, religious zealotry, a Bush in the White House … indeed, little’s changed since his death.
 Thankfully, there are musicians — some of whom go as far back as his ’60s avant garde outfit Mothers of Invention or various ’70s high-quality touring groups — determined to resurrect the satirist’s biting words and thought-provoking music on a semi-nightly basis for an appreciative bunch.